notawakestudio/NUSConnect-Docs/docs/CompetitiveAnalysis.md

 ## **Scenarios**

-Have you ever done something of the following:
+Have you ever done the following:

 1. Puzzled over a difficult question in past-year-papers/exercise and decided to google for something relevant